 This works particularly well with really adventurous toddlers.
 My youngest would gladly get 2-3 houses away from me, in the middle of the street, if I let her.

-If your toddler isn’t a runner, it can at least be a nice walk.
+If your toddler isn’t a runner, you can at least get a nice walk.
+Most toddler love getting out and about.

 Go ahead.
 Try to do a sit-up with a toddler around.
 You’ll probably get a toddler on your tummy.
 Too bad sit-ups don’t work too well that way.